 Chair – Julie Lambert

 Julie Lambert, née Howard, completed a degree in Physiology and Biochemistry at Southampton University in 1980, and thereafter a Postgraduate Diploma in Dietetics in London.
 Her working life has been spent as a research Dietitian in London and Oxford, and as a state-registered Dietitian at several hospitals in Oxford.
-Since 1996, she has worked as a Senior Dietitian specialising in treating adults with eating disorders.
+From 1996 until her retirement in 2020, she worked as a Senior Dietitian specialising in the treatment of adults with eating disorders.
 Julie is the Oxfordshire co-ordinator of the Dyspraxia Foundation.
-Julie joined as a trustee in 2013 and became chair following the death of her father.
-She is also a director of Howard Foundation (Holdings).
+Julie joined as a trustee in 2010 and became chair of the Foundation in September 2020, following the death of her father.
+She is also a director of Howard Foundation Holdings Limited.

 Alice Fleet has devoted much of her working life to the hospitality industry.
 Amongst her many diverse and successful ventures, she has managed an award-winning seafood restaurant, run a successful outside catering business and introduced the first cookery school to Cambridge to critical acclaim.
 She was Secretary to the Friends of the Fitzwilliam Museum from 1997 to 2004, which allowed her to further her interest in the arts.
 As the wife of the late Dr Stephen Fleet, past master of Downing College, Cambridge, she retains a strong involvement in the College through the students, staff, fellowship and alumni.
 Since her retirement, many charitable causes have benefited from her expertise.
 She is a former vice-chairman of, and currently volunteers at, the Newcomers and Visiting Scholars Group of the University of Cambridge.